MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclientshell.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # IMsRdpClientShell interface

 Remote Desktop Connection (RDC) client settings that are used to launch the client from Remote Desktop Web Access (RD Web Access) or from other web portals.

 ## Members